ChanJuiHuang/Responsive-Website-Development-and-Design-Project/MOOC 3-Project1/README.md

 Challenge 3: Website recommender (unfinish)
 Can you recommend websites to users based on things they have up voted and commented on?
-E.g. if I up vote a site entitled ¡¥Tofu recipes¡¦, it would recommend other sites with ¡¥tofu¡¦ and ¡¥recipe¡¦ in their titles or descriptions.
+E.g. if I up vote a site entitled Â¡Â¥Tofu recipesÂ¡Â¦, it would recommend other sites with Â¡Â¥tofuÂ¡Â¦ and Â¡Â¥recipeÂ¡Â¦ in their titles or descriptions.